conversations – Interview by Nora Partl – 01.12.2022

 COLORS AND CONTRASTS

 Ruohan Wang’s work comes from the ingenious interweaving of contrasting and pure colors.
 The artist’s multicultural background, from China to Germany, has established the individuality of the surreal world in her works, where abstract figures meet real-life characters.
 She focuses on the theme of "movement and coexistence" and brings her approach to life in the form of illustrations and paintings, as well as installations and improvisational aesthetics.
-In conversation with Nora Partl, Online Editor, Wang discusses her development as an artist, her place within the art world and the importance of social media.
+In conversation with Nora Partl, Head of Content & Communication, Wang discusses her development as an artist, her place within the art world and the importance of social media.

 Born in Beijing, Ruohan Wang moved to Berlin to study at the University of the Arts (UdK).
 After her studies, she founded her studio, where she works on painting, visual art, print, public art, installation and fashion design.
 Wang has participated in group exhibitions in Berlin, New York, and Shanghai, amongst other cities, as well as collaborated with brands like Nike, Apple, or The New York Times.